Slackadays/Clipboard/README.md

 # Clipboard
 Cut, copy, and paste files wherever you want, all from the comfort of your terminal!
-To my knowledge, this is the first implementation of a clipboard ever for a command line.
+This is the ultimate clipboard system for the command line.

 Clipboard...
 - is tiny.
 Clipboard rings in at mere tens of kilobytes for most platforms.